Siege of Virovitica (1684): The siege

-Leslie marched it his army to Virovitica.
-Upon encamping there, he commenced artillery bombardment of the city walls, using two batteries he had at his disposal.
-Nonetheless, first few days of the siege proved unfruitful, due to solid land barricades and other fortifications, which provided cover from the Croatian cannon fire.
+Leslie marched his army to Virovitica.
+Upon encamping there, he commenced an artillery bombardment against the city walls, using two batteries he had at his disposal.
+Nonetheless, the first few days of the siege proved unfruitful, due to the solid land barricades and other fortifications, which provided cover from the Croatian cannon fire.
 The town defenders also covered the raining projectiles with wet clothes in order to mitigate their destructiveness, while also repelling charges directed at the city.

 Leslie then decided to further increase the pressure by ordering two infantry regiments to close off all approaches, encircling the town completely.
-The attacking army soon received news of Ottoman reinforcements going their way from Slatina, in order to lift the siege.
+The attacking army soon received news of Ottoman reinforcements on their way from Slatina, in order to lift the siege.
 Upon learning this, Leslie ordered general Trautmansdorf to take his army and intercept the incoming reinforcements.
 Trautmansdorf, therefore took his men on a forced march throughout the night and managed to surprise the relief force by successfully attacking them using his cavalry and infantry.
 In his surprise attack, Trautmansdorf's contingent took out large number of Turks, while also capturing at least 200 alive.
-The captured Turk prisoners were then marched back to Virovitica and demonstrated before town defenders, thus letting them know they will receive no help.
-The town garrison, upon seeing captured Turks of the relief party, while also receiving permission to leave town unharmed, decided to surrender to general Leslie on 25 July 1684.
+The captured Turk prisoners were then marched back to Virovitica and brought out before the town defenders, thus letting them know they will receive no help.
+The town garrison, upon seeing the captured Turks of the relief party, while also receiving permission to leave town unharmed, decided to surrender to general Leslie on 25 July 1684.

 Aftermath

-The capture of Virovitica became early major success for The Imperials, which opened perspective of launching new offensives towards Požega and even Osijek.
-Later was - at a time - a vital traffic and supply hub for the Ottoman-controlled Slavonia and Hungary.
-Imperial success at Virovitica also forced Ottoman troops to withdraw towards Orahovica and Našice, while vengeful locals burnt down houses of their former local Ottoman overlords.
+The capture of Virovitica became early major success for the Habsburg monarchy, which paved the way for launching new offensives towards Požega and even Osijek, Which was - at the time, a vital traffic and supply hub for the Ottoman-controlled Slavonia and Hungary.
+Imperial success at Virovitica also forced the Ottoman troops to withdraw towards Orahovica and Našice, while the locals burnt down houses of their former local Ottoman overlords.